 The A6000 is equipped with a 24-megapixel APS-C sensor, which was state of the art when this camera was launched back in 2014 and only a couple of APS-C cameras improve on this even now.
 The image sensor has 179 phase-detection autofocus points, and there are also 25 contrast-detection points for the hybrid AF system.

-As its standard kit lens choice, the A6000 comes with a 16-50mm f/3.5-5.6 power zoom – the same lens that is packaged with the A5000.
-You can also buy it body only, giving yourself the freedom to choose from the large range of different E-mount lenses now available.
-Perhaps the perfect all-round lens for this camera is the Zeiss 16-70mm f/4 optic, but that comes with a £799 price tag – quite a bit more than the camera itself.
+As its standard kit lens choice, the A6000 comes with a 16-50mm f/3.5-5.6 power zoom – a lens still bundled with modern equivalents, like the Sony ZV-E10 (opens in new tab) vlogging camera.
+You can also buy the A6000 body only, giving yourself the freedom to choose from the large range of different E-mount lenses now available.
+The Sony E 18-135mm F3.5-5.6 (opens in new tab) has a much longer zoom range and performs better than the average superzoom lens.

 Build and handling